-So when the time came to return to work and put my son into daycare, I earnestly prepared (read: overprepared) by reading every pro-con article on the planet just to find the one confirming that putting my son into daycare was the best decision for him and the rest of humanity.
+So when the time came for returning to work and sending my child to daycare, I earnestly prepared (read: overprepared) by reading every pro-con article on the planet just to find the one confirming that sending my child to daycare was the best decision for him and the rest of humanity.
 I never found that article.
 Time marched on.
 Work beckoned as did our rent, so it was off to daycare we went.
 I was a mess; wracked with guilt and tears that felt like they would never end.

 And then it happened.
-The teachers at the daycare, women with years and years of experience caring for infants, started sharing some helpful tips with me.
+The teachers at the daycare where I sent my child, women with years and years of experience caring for infants, started sharing some helpful tips with me.
 I’d bring questions about last night’s feed or weird fussiness and they’d have 3-4 tricks up their sleeves to remedy the situation.

 After my son started taking longer than normal to finish a bottle, I wasn’t sure what was going on.
 Was he not hungry?
 He usually drinks X amount by Y time.
 What’s going on?
 I mentioned the issue of the day to the Head Aunty, and she suggested we try a larger nipple size for the bottle.
 What?
 These things have different sizes?!?
 How did I miss that?
 SMH.
 What about the Bumbo chair?
 A-ok for him to go in that now?
 How about the exer-saucer?
 I read you shouldn’t put them in one until they’re at least six months old….My list of questions went on and on as did their patience and encouraging input.